lampajr/hyperfoil.github.io/_posts/2021-02-09-hf-beginner-guide-2.md

 We can now see 2xx responses for `successfulLogin` and 4xx responses for `wrongLogin` as we expect.
 Also the response times for a successful login are somewhat higher, maybe because the server stores a new token in the database.

-Looking at browser network log we can see that the webpage captures this token and fetches user profile using that (it will also use this token in the `Authorization` header when talking to other services).
+Looking at browser network log we can see that the web-page captures this token and fetches user profile using that (it will also use this token in the `Authorization` header when talking to other services).
 Let's add this to our test, and one more thing: while Hyperfoil can send another login request almost immediately your users would need some time to type these.
 Therefore we are going to add some user think time:

 ```yaml
 name: login